wwatson4506/sd-config-file/README.md

    2. File "extras/SD.h" needs to replace the one in "libraries/SD"
    3. File "test_file.txt" need to be added to an SDcard that will be used for testing.
 5. The library should now be installed.
 To open the example sketch, click on `File > Examples > SdConfigFile > ReadWrite_ConfigFile` or readwrite_ConfigFile_MTP_littleFS.
+6. You can set the line buffer size in file "SdConfigFile.h" at line #63.
+Defalt size is now 254 bytes.
 <br />
 <br />